rootstrap/bamboozled/README.md

 ```

 ### Using a custom API
-This is headed to reeplace completely the default Bamboo URL used to send and request data in order to make it more flexible.
+This is headed to replace completely the default Bamboo URL used to send and request data in order to make it more flexible.
 Specially useful for testing purposes.

 ```ruby
 client = Bamboozled.client(subdomain: "your_subdomain", api_key: "your_api_key", api_url: "https://my.new/bamboo/url/")

 ```

 If you set the <b>api_url</b> param when create the client, the gem will <b>ignore the subdomain</b> and directly will request information to the url you have set.
-Notice the structure of the URL, maintain it
+Please notice and follow the structure of the API URL.

 ### Reports